sunnyStefi/rust-memory-practice/readme.md

   2. is returned from borrowing

 #### 7. Path Permissions on Data
-Permissions are lost after a path|variable is not longer in use.
+Permissions are lost after a path|variable is not longer in use
-- Prevention: when a reference is passed as argument (R) but it content needs to be modified &rarr; clone it with `join`

 #### Read (R)
 - data can be copied to another location